telerik/blazor-docs/components/grid/selection/cells.md

 ### Cell Selection and GridCheckboxColumn

 If you add a [`GridCheckboxColumn`]({%slug components/grid/columns/checkbox%}), the cell selection won't work.
 The `GridCheckboxColumn` provides an additional way for users to select Grid rows and not cells.

+### Selection and Grid Paging

+The `SelectedCells` collection persists across paging operations.
+Changing the page will keep it populated and you can add more items to the collection.

 ## See Also